Brand Names: Apresoline

 - painful or difficult urination;

-- joint pain or swelling with fever, chest pain, weakness or tired feeling.
+- lupus-like syndrome--joint pain or swelling with fever, swollen glands, muscle aches, chest pain, vomiting, unusual thoughts or behavior, and patchy skin color.

 What is the most important information I should know about hydralazine (Apresoline)?